JChen255/EnjoyTrip/README.md

 # EnjoyTrip

 ## Introduction
 **EnjoyTrip** is an innovative trip planning app designed for iOS, utilizing the power of Swift and SwiftUI.
-This app showcases modern iOS development techniques including MVVM architecture, Environment Objects, UserDefaults for data persistence, and multithreading to ensure a responsive user experience.
+This app showcases modern iOS development techniques including MVVM architecture, Environment Objects, UserDefaults for data persistence, and multithreading to ensure a responsive user experience🛤️.

 ## Technical Stack
 - **Swift & SwiftUI**: Core technologies for iOS app development.